kbab6aoo/resume/readme.md

 	-	JIRA
 	-	WebEx
 	-	Slack

 ##### Core Competencies
 -	Experience with continous integration, automated deployment and testing
 -	Knowledge of factors influencing performance and the ability to to tune systems to achieve the same
 -	Experience with Agile Methodolgies and developing road maps, backlogs and measurable succes criteria
 -	Experience supporting large scale technology migrations for company mergers, acquisitions and separations
 -	Experience of application deployment and data migration to the cloud
+-	Experience in provisioning secure Content Management Systems and managing complex cloud applications
+-	Experience of deploying quality web application releases to the cloud
+-	Experience in implmenting new business solutions and passionate about delivering the best solutions to clients
+-	Experience of designing and building end-to-end infrastructure solutions to the cloud with Amazon Web Services (AWS)